MaiHameed/ELE632/README.md

-# ELE632 Labs
+# Signal processing in MatLab
-An archive of all our course projects
+An archive of all our course projects for our signals and systems course